About.jpg

 FILM TEAM

-DIRECTOR - Johanna Demetrakas writes, directs, and edits documentary and fiction work.
-Her first documentary, Womanhouse, about a ground-breaking feminist art installation, won the AFI Independent Filmmaker's Grant, a place in the Whitney Museum's New American Filmmaker Series and international recognition at festivals such as The Venice Biennale, Paris and New York.
-Her second art doc, Right Out of History, The Making of Judy Chicago's Dinner Party, was broadcast on PBS and the BBC after acclaim at the London, Berlin, and Baltimore Film Festivals.
-Her art documentaries have been in many museum shows including the major exhibit, "Los Angeles 1955 - 1985," at the Pompidou Museum in Paris, 2006.
+With her first documentary, Womanhouse, about a ground-breaking feminist art installation, Demetrakas won the AFI Independent Filmmakers Grant, a place in the Whitney Museum’s New American Filmmaker Series, and international recognition at festivals such as the Venice Biennale, Paris, and New York.
+Her second art doc, Right Out of History: The Making of Judy Chicago’s Dinner Party was broadcast on PBS and the BBC after acclaim at the London and Berlin Film Festivals.
+Her art documentaries have been in many museum shows, including the major exhibit, “Los Angeles 1955 – 1985,” at the Pompidou Museum in Paris, 2006.
+The Pompidou recently bought a 16mm copy of WOMANHOUSE for their permanent collection.
+Since winning the Discovery Program Award and making the dramatic short Homesick in 1989 (Sundance, Houston Fest winner, Showtime broadcast), Demetrakas turned her energies to writing and directing dramatic fiction as well as documentaries.
+Her credits include LA Law, Doogie Howser, MD, and the Lifetime television feature Out of Line, starring Jennifer Beals.
+In 2004, Demetrakas produced, directed, and edited a two-hour special Biography of Richard Gere for A&E. It was the first A&E Biography without a narrator.

-Other credits include the Emmy nominated Fender Philosophers, (PBS) and Breaking Up (ARTE).
+Other directing/producing credits include the Emmy nominated Fender Philosophers, (PBS) and Breaking Up (ARTE).
 Lisa has served on the Sundance Film Festival documentary jury and on the board of the International Documentary Association.
 She teaches documentary producing at USC, has taught filmmaking in China & Jordan, and writes articles about the ethics of documentary filmmaking.
 She spent a decade editing award-winning social issue documentaries, including Renee Tajima-Pena's The Journey Home (PBS Special); Michelle LeBrun's Death: A Love Story (Sundance ‘99); Laura's Simon's Fear And Learning At Hoover Elementary (POV; Winner, Freedom of Expression Award, Sundance ‘97); Marco Williams' In Search Of Our Fathers, on women-headed African-American families (FRONTLINE, PBS); Will My Mother Go To Berlin?, Micha Peled's personal essay on Jewish-German relations (ARD, PBS); Stanley Nelson's Methadone: Curse Or Cure?
-(PBS); It Was A Wonderful Life, Michele Ohayon's film on middle-class homeless women (PBS); and the TBS series The Native Americans and America's Music: The Roots Of Country.
+(PBS); It Was A Wonderful Life, Michele Ohayon's film on middle-class homeless women (PBS); and the TBS series The Native Americans and America’s Music: The Roots of Country.

 EDITOR - Kate Amend, ACE received the Outstanding Achievement in Editing Award from the International Documentary Association for her body of work, which includes two Academy Award-winning documentaries: Into The Arms Of Strangers: Stories Of The Kindertransport, The Long Way Home, and the 2001 Oscar-nominated documentary short On Tiptoe: Gentle Steps To Freedom.